Optimal $(2,\delta)$ Locally Repairable Codes via Punctured Simplex Codes: Abstract

 \section{Abstract}

-Locally repairable codes (LRCs) have attracted a lot of attention due to their applications in distributed storage systems.
-In this paper, we provide new constructions of optimal $(2, \delta)$-LRCs.
-Firstly, by the techniques of finite geometry, we present a sufficient condition to guarantee a punctured simplex code to be a $(2, \delta)$-LRC.
-Secondly, by using characteristic sums over finite fields and Krawtchouk polynomials, we construct several families of LRCs with new parameters.
-All of our new LRCs are optimal with respect to the generalized Cadambe-Mazumdar bound.
+{Locally repairable codes (LRCs) have attracted a lot of attention due to their applications in distributed storage systems.
+In this paper, we provide new constructions of optimal $(2, \delta)$-LRCs over $\Fq$ with flexible parameters.
+Firstly, employing techniques from finite geometry, we introduce a simple yet useful condition to ensure that a punctured simplex code becomes a $(2, \delta)$-LRC.
+It is worth noting that this condition only imposes a requirement on the size of the puncturing set.
+Secondly, utilizing character sums over finite fields and Krawtchouk polynomials, we determine the parameters of more punctured simplex codes with puncturing sets of new structures.
+Several infinite families of LRCs with new parameters are derived.
+All of our new LRCs are optimal with respect to the generalized Cadambe-Mazumdar bound and some of them are also Griesmer codes or distance-optimal codes.}